 Yes.
-In fact, we give each client our exclusive Fourth Estate Audio FlashCard -- a credit card-size flash drive that holds up to 200 songs.
+But an even better option is our exclusive Fourth Estate Audio FlashCard — a credit card-size flash drive that holds up to 200 songs.
+We’ll provide it to you at no cost as a client.
 Just copy your songs from your computer to your card, and hand the card to your DJ.
-It's better, safer and more reliable than a CD or an iPod.
+It’s better, safer and more reliable than a CD or an iPhone.

 No. We play non-stop, unless our clients want to stop for special presentations.

 We’d prefer not to.
 This one pops up a lot at class reunions.
 A popular garage band from high school decides to reassemble and give the old classmates a thrill.
 They practice one or two songs.
 But when they get a taste of applause, their egos take over, and they press on by butchering 5 or 6 other songs they didn’t practice.
 While your Fourth Estate Audio DJ is interested only in serving the client, bands tend to be more interested in their own personal glory.
 They’ll keep playing as long as a handful of people clap, even if the dance floor stays empty all night.
 Then, the DJ gets blamed for not playing enough music.
 Our 5-star customer satisfaction rating has made us the envy of Chicago area DJ’s.
 You shouldn’t hire a DJ if all you really want is a jukebox between a band’s dance sets.
 Just burn some of your favorite music on a disc or an iPhone, and let the band play it through its sound system.

 That’s fine.
 We do a lot of parties where a jazz band or string quartet or harpist plays during the early part of the evening.
 And we’re happy to provide music if they need to take a break.